 Grizzly Spirit Dress: Dress in your wildest Grizzly spirit gear and celebrate your Grizzly spirit!
 Students may dress in any green or white clothes they would like.
 Show your school spirit with fun accessories, hair color, etc.

 LS Grade-Level Shirt: Students may wear their Grade-Level Shirts and free dress bottoms.
 Students may also choose to wear their casual uniform if they wish.
 Grade-Level Shirts are provided to students at the beginning of the school year.
-Each grade level has its own specific color Grade-Level Shirt, e.g., yellow for kindergarten, light blue for grade 1, red for grade 6, etc.
+Each grade level has its own specific color Grade-Level Shirt, e.g., yellow for kindergarten, purple for grade 1, navy for grade 2, green for grade 3, and red for grade 4.

-Holiday- or Color-Specific Dress: Occasionally, students may wear free dress with a color theme, e.g., pink to support Dig Pink volleyball matches, green for St. Patrick’s Day, red for Valentine’s Day, orange to support World Vision, etc. Students may embrace the color theme as completely (head to toe) or minimally as they wish.
+Holiday- or Color-Specific Dress: Occasionally, students may wear free dress with a color theme, e.g., pink to support Dig Pink volleyball matches, green for St. Patrick’s Day, red for Valentine’s Day, etc. Students may embrace the color theme as completely (head to toe) or minimally as they wish.

 MS Bear Creek T-shirts: Students may wear the Bear Creek T-shirt of their choice with free dress bottoms.